LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ### Step #3 and Step #4:  Use Jenkins to Auto Build and Auto Test Application

 To use Jenkins in a new EC2, the EC2 needs to be created and all the proper installs to use Jenkins and to read the programing lanuague that the application is written in.
-In this case, it will be Java, Python, and Jenkins additional plugin "Pipeline Utility Steps".
+In this case, they are Jenkins, Java, Python, and Jenkins additional plugin "Pipeline Utility Steps".

 Log into Jenkins create a build "Deployment02" for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02.git and run the build

+INSTRUCTIONS for INSTALLS to an Ubuntu OS in AWS

+BASH commands to install JAVA PACKAGE(s):
+-  $sudo apt update
+-  $sudo apt-get install fontconfig openjdk-17-jre

+BASH commands to install JENKINS:
+Official Instaltion Instructions can be found here: https://pkg.jenkins.io/debian/
+-  $curl -fsSL https://pkg.jenkins.io/debian/jenkins.io-2023.key | sudo tee /usr/share/keyrings/jenkins-keyring.asc > /dev/null
+-   $echo deb [signed-by=/usr/share/keyrings/jenkins-keyring.asc] tps://pkg.jenkins.io/debian binary/ | sudo tee tc/apt/sources.list.d/jenkins.list > /dev/null
+-   $sudo apt update
+-   $sudo apt-get install jenkins
+-   $sudo systemctl start jenkins
+-   $sudo systemctl status jenkins

+BASH commands PYTHON PACKAGE(s):
+-   $sudo apt update
+-   $sudo apt install python3.10-venv

 ### Results